 The 2020 Ford Explorer lineup earns reasonably good fuel economy numbers in turbo-4 form with the base 2.3-liter engine and 10-speed automatic.
 In rear-wheel-drive form, the EPA rates it at 21 mpg city, 28 highway, 24 combined.
 Four-wheel drive drops each number by 1 mpg.

 Versions with the twin-turbo V-6 earn 18/24/20 mpg, according to the EPA.
 That’s better than some rival models fare in the city, but not as good on the highway, so it’s mostly a wash.

-Ford suggested that the rear-wheel drive Explorer Hybrid might average 24 mpg combined.
+The EPA rates the rear-wheel drive Explorer Hybrid at 28 mpg combined.
 Anecdotally, we haven’t seen close to those numbers yet.
 In an early drive of the Ford Explorer Hybrid, we saw about 21 mpg from the trip computer, over about 70 mostly relaxed miles.

 The closely related Lincoln Aviator will offer a plug-in hybrid version of this same hybrid system—with about 25 miles of range—albeit at a much higher price.